 Inspiring your customer simply means that you are always offering suggestions and workarounds, especially when they request a feature, your product doesn’t have.

-For instance, some of our customer reach their “boiling point” when they learn they cannot integrate their Linkedin with Nimble due to a certain API loss (Learn more here:).
+For instance, some of our customers reach their “boiling point” when they learn they cannot integrate their Linkedin with Nimble due to a certain API loss (learn more here).

 Instead of growing frustrated with them, we offer workarounds.

 “Yes, you may not be able to connect your Linkedin to Nimble as easily as Twitter is integrated.
 However, did you know our allows you to import contacts directly into Nimble from anywhere you are on the web!
 This includes Linkedin.
 Let me show you how it works!”